symphonists/subsectionmanager/README.markdown

 Subsection Manager is the successor of [Mediathek](http://github.com/nilshoerrmann/mediathek/) and requires [Symphony 2.1 or newer](http://github.com/symphonycms/symphony-2/).
 Subsection Manager and Mediathek should not be used simultaneously.
 This extension comes with an upgrade script that automatically replaces all Mediathek fields with the Subsection Manager (see below).

+## Compatibility

+Please note that Symphony 2.2 introduces new features that Subsection Manager 1.1 relies on.
+If you are using Symphony 2.1.x, please [download or checkout Subsection Manager 1.0.1](https://github.com/nilshoerrmann/subsectionmanager/tree/1.0.1) which does not have these dependencies.

 ## Installation

-Subsection Manager contains three components:
+Subsection Manager contains two components:

 - The Subsection Manager itself which handles the section interactions,
 - [Stage](http://github.com/nilshoerrmann/stage/) which offers the interface for the inline section management and
-- [Draggable](http://github.com/nilshoerrmann/draggable/) which provides drag and drop features.

-If you are working with Git, please clone the `development` branch of this extension which contains all components as submodules.
+If you are working with Git, please clone the `development` branch of this extension which contains all additional components as submodules.
 Please don't forget to pull the submodules as well.
-If you are not using Git and want to install this extension using FTP, please just download a copy of the `release` branch which bundles all needed submodules.
+If you are not using Git and want to install this extension using FTP, please just download a copy of the `master` branch which bundles all needed submodules.
 More information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

 All interface related components of the Subsection Manager are JavaScript based.
 If you are upgrading from an earlier version, please make sure to clear your browser cache to avoid interface issues.
 If another extension or the Symphony core throws a JavaScript error, the Subsection Manager will stop working.

+## Updating

+To update Subsection Manager to a newer version perform the following steps:

+- Make sure that you have a working backup of your Symphony install.
+- Update the Subsection Manager folder by either updating the submodule or by replacing the files manually.
+- Log into the backend and enable the Subsection Manager extension to run the update script.

 ## Upgrading Mediathek Fields